 The gap between homework expectations from primary to secondary school can be quite a shock for some children when they move into Year 7, so I would really urge the children at this time of the year to take home learning seriously and always complete the tasks that are set.
-There may be times when I set additional tasks over the next few months, in preparation of homework that the children will face next year.
-Thank you in advance for your support with all aspects of the home learning.
+Thank you in advance for your support.